 Sustainability is more than effective use of resources, and minimising energy and waste.
 It underpins how we live, how we do business and how we operate socially, culturally, technically and economically.

 Sustainability is an integral part of our operations, and we aim to make more efficient use of resources, reduce our waste and energy, and enhance our environmental performance.

 - We were the first university in NZ to add electric vehicles to our fleet.
 Over 50% of our fleet is nil or low emission, with 16 pure electric and 74 hybrids.
 We drove 1,793,979km in our fleet cars in 2019.

 - We have 9 electric vehicle charge stations on campus.

 - Staff and students get 30% off bus travel with Busit.

-- In 2017 we recycled 38 tonnes of paper, 14.5 tonnes of cardboard, 12.5 tonnes of metal and steel, over 50 tonnes of glass, and 864kg of lights and fluorescent tubes and 180 tonnes of green waste.
+- We recycled 30 tonnes of paper, 36 tonnes of cardboard, 32 tonnes of metal and steel, over 42 tonnes of glass, and 330kg of lights and fluorescent tubes.

 - Copier paper is made from elemental chlorine free pulp (ECF).
 The paper mill has ISO 14001 environmental accreditation, and carries the FSC chain of custody certification.

-- Across the University we recycled/reused over 250 pieces of furniture, and an additional 30 items of furniture and equipment were gifted to the community.
+- Across the University we recycled/reused or gifted 400 pieces of furniture, to staff, students and the community.
+(FurniCycle)

-- Our carbon emissions were approximately 7,243 tonnes CO2e, a slight increase from last year.
+- Our carbon emissions were approximately 7,300 tonnes CO2e.

 - A Building Management System (BMS) controls 70% of our buildings' energy and lighting.
 95% of lecture theatres are on timers for air conditioning and lighting.